Arches National Park, Utah

 The roads were blocked for another half an hour, cars were flooding in..
 Probably everyone was going to a ski resort.
 Keystone, Breckenridge, and Aspen, all the famous ski resorts are on the same route.
 The road was jam-packed and obviously the driving speed was much much lesser than the speed limit.

-The next stretch was too good; amazing views; the road swiveled between the mountains, and began to unwind the most amazing views I had ever seen.
+The next stretch was too good; amazing views; the road swivelled around the mountains, and began to unwind the most amazing views I had ever seen.
 The sky reaching mountains, or rather canyons, half or full covered with snow, rocks showing its skin here and there.
 That was a beautiful drive.

 On one side was the Colorado River flowing.
 The mountains, the trees, the snow and the river all blended very well together.
 The view was totally breath taking.